Meet our Board of Trustees

 CHAIR

-For many years he was a clinical commissioner, initially as Clinical Chair of Newcastle West Clinical Commissioning Group (CCG), subsequently Newcastle Gateshead CCG.
-He was particularly passionate about developing approaches to address health inequalities and was heavily involved in the evolution of Ways to Wellness.
-Much of his time was spent on supporting collaborations across health, local authority and voluntary and community sectors (VCS), with particular emphasis on prevention, social prescribing and mental health care transformation.
-For many years he chaired the Prevention Board for the North East and North Cumbria, (initially for the region’s CCGs, then for the Integrated Care Board, NENC ICB).
-This led to closely working with many public health consultants and directors, from whom he learnt a great deal.
-He was really pleased when colleagues nominated him for Membership of the Faculty of Public Health.
+With a particular emphasis on prevention, social prescribing and mental health care transformation, he chaired the Prevention Board for the North East and North Cumbria (NENC), initially for the region’s CCGs, then for the Integrated Care Board (ICB), working closely with public health consultants and directors, from whom Dr Pilkinson learned a great deal.
+He was subsequently nominated by his colleagues for Membership of the Faculty of Public Health.

 • A middle aged man with a smart jacket, glasses and greying hair smiles to camera.